SSWConsulting/SSW.Rules.Content/rules/inbox-management-team/rule.md

 ## How do you determine who joins the team?
 People should only join the team if they have 100+ emails.

-To determine which people are in the team, create a report that tracks which employees have the most emails and make it someone's reponsibility to check this once a week.
+To determine which people are in the team, create a report that tracks which employees have the most emails and make it someone's responsibility to check this once a week.

 ![Figure: Report of employee inbox count](report-mockup.png)